kejiratchayast-art/my-all-project/README.md

 ### 1. Automated E-Commerce ETL Pipeline

-An automated end-to-end ETL pipeline built with Python and Snowflake to process and validate e-commerce sales data.
+An automated end-to-end ETL pipeline built with Python and Snowflake to process, transform, validate, and load e-commerce sales data.

 #### Pipeline Architecture